David Kipiani: Playing career

 Kipiani was born in Tbilisi, Georgian SSR.
 He started playing for the 35th School during the early stages of his career.
 Kipiani was invited to play for Dinamo Tbilisi in 1967.
-Due to injuries, he was only able to participate in a single appearances for two season.
+Due to injuries, he was only able to play one game in the next two seasons.
 So, Kipiani went to play for another Tbilisi-based club, Locomotive Tbilisi.

 After a successful season with Locomotive, Kipiani was invited back to play for Dinamo again by Gavril Kachalin.
-Meanwhile, while playing for Locomotive, Kipiani worked with his future manager Nodar Akhalkatsi, under whose managing he later became one of the key figures of Dinamo Tbilisi, which were among the powerful and successful clubs – presented not only at the highest level of Soviet football but internationally by the end of the 1970s and early 1980s.
+Meanwhile, while playing for Locomotive, Kipiani worked with his future manager Nodar Akhalkatsi, under whose managing he later became one of the key figures of Dinamo Tbilisi, which were among the best clubs – presented not only at the highest level of Soviet football but internationally by the end of the 1970s and early 1980s.
 It was a time of the most significant results in the national championship along with the local and international recognition and notable achievements at various prestigious football tournaments.

-During the period between 1975 and 1982 – Kipiani was one of the prominent and unanimously recognized leaders of Dinamo Tbilisi, alongside players such as Manuchar Machaidze, Aleksandre Chivadze, Vladimir Gutsaev and Ramaz Shengelia.
-Georgian team's impressive success against such great football clubs like Liverpool, Inter Milan, Napoli, West Ham United, Feyenoord and others was mainly determined by their obvious personal and professional talent, unique playing abilities and individual skills, great vision of the game, by their exemplary and complete interactions on the football pitch, where Kipiani was probably the most important, illustrious and exquisite player among others.
+During the period between 1975 and 1982, Kipiani was one of the prominent players on Dinamo Tbilisi, alongside others such as Manuchar Machaidze, Aleksandre Chivadze, Vladimir Gutsaev and Ramaz Shengelia.
+The Georgian team saw success against such football clubs as Liverpool, Inter Milan, Napoli, West Ham United, and Feyenoord, largely determined by their talent, unique playing abilities and individual skills, vision of the game, and by their complete interactions on the football pitch, where Kipiani was arguably the most dominant player.

 International career

 Kipiani was capped 19 times for the Soviet Union, between April 1974 and May 1981, scoring seven goals.
 He made his international debut under manager Konstantin Beskov, in a friendly international match on 17 April 1974 in Zenica, when he was a second-half substitute for Vladimir Fedotov.
 Kipiani has scored his first international goal just after five minutes into his debut for the Soviet team, which became the only goal of the match and Soviet Union beat Yugoslavia 1–0.
 He played his last national team game on 30 May 1981 in a 1982 FIFA World Cup qualifier against Wales.

 Kipiani was not given a chance to play in the World Cup finals.
-Many think his peak was in 1982, but missed the Spain World Cup and quit playing altogether due to a severe leg injury sustained against Kuban Krasnodar on 26 April (Round 4).
+Many think his peak was in 1982, but he missed the Spain World Cup and quit playing altogether due to a severe leg injury sustained against Kuban Krasnodar on 26 April (Round 4).